Proxwian/OxFORTPACK/README.md

 # OxFORTPACK

 > **OxFORTPACK** is Minecraft mod pack primarily oriented on dynamic difficulty - hardcore gaming using new mechanics with as many mods as possible to enchance EVERY possible ability of game.
-Contains magic and technology mods, new terrain generation, custom optimised configs for better game experience, optimized settings for low-end to high-end computers, etc.
+Contains magic and technology mods, new terrain generation, custom optimised configs for better game experience, optimized settings for low-end to high-end computers, etc. And also quests!

-> Currently modpack has three client versions: x512, x256 (main), x128, x64 (naming based on mods count in pack), and one server version for 0x256 pack.
+> Currently modpack has three client versions: x512, x256 (main), x128, x64 (naming based on mods count in pack), and one server version for x256 pack.

 *Pack distibuted as-is with no copyright claims for using client/server files or modifying pack for your own purposes.